yugr/rust-slides/materials/materials.md

   * Assignee: yugr
   * Status: DONE (5m)
   * Both performance and style guidelines w/o much explanation
-  * No previously unknown perf hints (e.g. slices vs containers, etc.)
+  * No previously unknown perf hints (e.g. slices vs containers, use `box` to facilitate placement-new, etc.)
   * More materials: no new links
 - Found no guidelines in [other projects](real-projects.md) in gh-3